Clad3815/adventure-game-ai/README.md

 node game.js
 ```

 2. Follow the prompts to customize your game and create your character.
+You can also use the default settings by pressing `Enter` when prompted.

 3. Play the generated game and enjoy the adventure!